jenkinsci/cloudevents-plugin/README.md

 ## Introduction

 The CloudEvents Plugin for Jenkins allows interoperability between different CI/CD tools by adopting industry-standard specification for events called [CloudEvents](https://cloudevents.io/).

 By using this plugin in your workflows, you can emit and consume CloudEvents for various events in Jenkins relating to Jenkins objects (jobs, projects, queues, etc).

+The standardization of events by adopting CloudEvents will make it easier to interoperate systems without having to write adapters.

 ## Getting started